How to Know If Someone May Be Considering Suicide and What to Do

 Not all signs of depression are obvious.
 Sometimes depression can be seen in not only what a person says or doesn’t say, but also in nonverbal changes in their personality and behavior.
 Here are some common examples:

 Someone who is depressed simply wants the pain to go away.
-The problem with this is that their suffering can make them more susceptible to try and numb the pain by using alcohol and/or drugs.
+The problem with this is that their suffering can make them more susceptible to trying and numb the pain by using alcohol and/or drugs.

 Maybe the person you care about is participating in riskier or more daring behavior than before.
 Do you get the sense that they may be tempting fate?
-Did they suddenly take up sky-diving; start free climbing without an experience; or start to drive recklessly?
+Did they suddenly take up sky-diving; start free climbing without experience; or start to drive recklessly?

 Another common change, and a significant red flag, is that the person starts to give away their possessions, particularly ones that may have had some personal value.

 Notice if they lack making plans or have generally lost interest in future activities (especially ones that they used to have liked or participated in).